brianbancroft/voting-app-client/README.md

 - [ ] Use oAuth to ensure one person, one vote.
 - [ ] Use Client id to ensure one person, one vote.
 - [ ] Restrict admin path to a given id.

+### Voter/Display

+- [ ] When connecting, obtain the current state of affairs as an initial handshake